This post may contain affiliate links.

 The Directions

-1. Rinse and drain the rice.
+1. Bring to a Boil.
+Rinse and drain the rice.
 Bring the rice, coconut water, salt, and coconut oil to a boil.

-simple and creamy lemon rice to go with salmon in a saucepan
+simple and creamy lemon rice in a saucepan

-1. Remove the rice from the heat, add the lemon zest and juice, then fluff with a fork.
+1. Flavor and Fluff.
+Remove the rice from the heat, add the lemon zest and juice, then fluff with a fork.

-a saucepan with parsley being stirred into an easy lemon rice recipes
+a saucepan with parsley being stirred into lemon rice

-1. Let it rest for a few minutes, then stir in the herbs.
+1. Rest.
+Let the lemon rice rest for a few minutes, then stir in the herbs.
 ENJOY!

 What to Serve with Lemon Rice